-What happens when motion graphics become part of spatial and sensous experiences ?
+What happens when motion graphics become part of spatial and sensuous experiences ?

 This research project takes a responsibe human oriented standpoint as emerging technologies are influencing and shaping human lives and living environments.
 Developing and promoting alternatives to the mainstream global industrial technology might be nessesary to ensure a diverse and positive future of digital integration?
 Use of more site specific technology such as projection mapping and physical computing may pose as examples to more locally focused alternatives to VR and AR technology.
 In these technologies people are more aware and present in the RR -Real Reality (Time Magazine).